atxwang/atxwang.github.io/_posts/2025/looksmaxxing.md

 You've heard of incels before.
 The "involuntary celibates" came to public consciousness through the 2014 Isla Vista shootings, and its mainstream discussion reached a fever pitch during the first Trump administration, as people directed attention to a new demographic of lonely, angry white boys as the source of the world's hatred[^1].
 Since then, the most accessible incel forums have been deplatformed.
 "Incel" has become a generic insult for anyone in the manosphere

 [^1]: There was always an element of racial hatred in incel rhetoric.
 But this perception obfuscates the fact that a good portion of inceldom is non-white.
-The two most high-profile incels,
+The two most high-profile incels, Elliot Rodger and Alek Minassian

 **The blackpill:  a primer**
 -